Solartraveler/irusb/README.md

 ## Windows users

-Windows makes using USB devices difficult :( These steps are tested with Windows 10 64bit version 1903.
+Windows makes using USB devices a little bit more difficult.
+These steps are tested with Windows 10 64bit version 1903.

 Install [python 3.9 for windows](https://www.python.org/downloads/windows/) and allow adding python to PATH.